uchicago-cs/cmsc23320/website/project1_tips.rst

   files are in that directory.
 If the chirc files (``README``, ``src/``, ...) are in the top level of your repository, they will not be graded.
 Make sure you follow the exact instructions in `Uploading the initial code to your repository <initial_code.html>`_.
-- Don't forget that we are providing you with a `solution <https://github.com/uchicago-cs/cmsc23320/blob/master/samples/chirc/project1a-trivial.c>`_ to Project 1a that will pass nearly half of the tests (but would get a zero in the design portion of the code).
+- To help you get started, we are providing you with a `trivial solution <https://github.com/uchicago-cs/cmsc23320/blob/master/samples/chirc/project1a-trivial.c>`_ to Project 1a that will pass nearly half of the tests.
+While this can be a good starting point, please note that you will still have to make major modifications to that solution (in particular, your solution cannot manually create the socket; you must use ``getaddrinfo`` instead).
 - When writing the socket code for your chirc server, make sure you take a look at the `socket samples <https://github.com/uchicago-cs/cmsc23320/tree/master/samples/sockets>`_ covered in the discussion section.
 They can provide a good starting point for writing a multi-threaded